awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ## Clang Checks
 This SDK has clang format checks enforced in builds.
 In order to avoid re-iterating and make sure your code complies, use the `check-clang.sh` to check for compliance and `clang-format.sh` to ensure compliance.

+## Tracing high memory and/or cpu usage
+If you would like to specifically find the code path that causes high memory and/or cpu usage, you need to recompile the SDK with this command:
+`cmake .. -DENABLE_PROFILE=ON`

+The flag will link the SDK with [gperftools](https://github.com/gperftools/gperftools) profiler.

+### Heap Profile

+You can run your program as you normally would.
+You only need to specify the following environment variable to get the heap profile:

+`HEAPPROFILE=/tmp/heap.prof /path/to/your/binary`

+More information about what environment variables you can configure can be found [here](https://gperftools.github.io/gperftools/heapprofile.html)

+### CPU Profile

+Similar to the heap profile, you only need to specify the following environment variable to get the CPU profile:

+`CPUPROFILE=/tmp/cpu.prof /path/to/your/binary`

+More information about what environment variables you can configure can be found [here](https://gperftools.github.io/gperftools/cpuprofile.html)

 ## Documentation
 All Public APIs are documented in our [Include.h](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/include/com/amazonaws/kinesis/video/webrtcclient/Include.h), we also generate a [Doxygen](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/) each commit for easier navigation.